Brenda’s Breaky Ball (great for anytime of day!)

 I recently ran my Think Outside the Cereal Box breakfast workshop and found it was a very popular topic!

 It was great to see so many people eager to get inspiration to move away from nutrient-depleted boxed cereal, and onto much healthier wholefood options.

-As a treat I thought I would develop a bliss ball recipe especially for the participants, and to show them how stuck we tend to get, into boxing our meals into morning, noon and night time slots.
+As a treat, I thought I would develop a bliss ball recipe especially for the participants, and to show them how stuck we tend to get, into boxing our meals into the morning, noon, and night time slots.

 A big bliss ball (or two) isn’t just a snack or healthy treat.
 Because it is much more nutrient-dense than say, Weet Bix, it can be eaten for breaky along with a green smoothie or big glass of milk.
 There’s really no need to time-of-day define it.